percyhanna/rquery/README.md

 [![Build Status](https://travis-ci.org/percyhanna/rquery.svg?branch=master)](https://travis-ci.org/percyhanna/rquery)

 # rquery
-A [React](http://facebook.github.io/react/) tree navigation utility similar to jQuery, which can be useful for making assertions on your components in your tests.
+A [React](http://facebook.github.io/react/) tree traversal utility similar to jQuery, which can be useful for making assertions on your components in your tests.